Some Personalities and Heroic Events

 A Wellington on patrol spotted the dinghy and signalled that help was on its way.
 The aircrew was subsequently picked up by a patrol boat and taken to Lowestoft.
 The Pilot, P/O S E (Syd) Judd, was awarded an immediate DFC.
 His crew were F/Sgt G B.Buss, navigator; F/Sgt J Plowright, bomb aimer; F/Sgt J R Trengove RAAF, wireless operator; Sgt H T Godwin, flight engineer; Sgt R G Blackwell and Sgt D A (Tony) Rogers, air gunners.
 The aircrew was soon back on operations.

 The nephew of Sgt Tony Rogers, Bob Dodds, contacted us (November 2017), to say his uncle suspected that the enemy aircraft would shoot at them, so he stayed in his turret and waited after ditching.
 He brought up his guns as the aircraft returned to attack and he believed the enemy aircraft crashed.
-He received the DFM for his action.
+He and Sgt Blackwell received the DFM.

 Because it was accounted for, this aircraft was not officially included in the announcement of the number that went missing on this raid.